icegoat9/compiler-class-wab/README.md

 }
 ```

 I implemented the core of this language, and at the end experimented with adding some other features that seemed interestin.
-The [Wabbish Language Specification](docs/Wabbish-Specification.md) is a living document where I keep the full specification for the language this compiler supports.
+The [Wabbish Language Specification](docs/Wabbish-Specification.md) is a living document where I keep a full specification for the language this compiler supports.

 # Usage